 The undeveloped freehold land between the Daintree River and Cape Tribulation has World Heritage values and should be protected in the Daintree National Park.
 The rural residential subdivision and the network of roads shouldn’t have been built.
 Our vision is to see the rewilding of the Daintree Lowland Rainforest.
-Not only do we want to see no further development, but we also want the negative impacts of the rural residential subdivision reversed.
+Not only do we want to see no further development, but we also want some of the negative impacts of the rural residential subdivision reversed.

 This requires the purchase and protection of all undeveloped freehold properties in the Daintree Lowland Rainforest and their inclusion in the Daintree National Park.

 The buyback of undeveloped land in the Daintree Lowland Rainforest began in 1992.
 The Douglas Shire Council, Queensland, and Australian governments have all contributed financially to the purchase or ‘buyback’ of freehold land aimed at preventing further development and in reversing the negative impacts of the subdivision.
 This has been complemented through acquisitions by local and national non-profit conservation organisations that have acquired more than 70 properties.
 A summary of the buyback of land since 1992 can be seen here.

 Population growth, changes to the economy, the pressure to provide mains electricity, a bridge rather than the ferry, and improved telecommunications could see the risk of development in the Daintree increase.

 All undeveloped freehold properties must be purchased and added to the Daintree National Park.

 Arial view of a subdivision in the Daintree Lowland Rainforest.